acch/tinysync/README.md

     */10 * * * * /usr/local/bin/sync.sh &>> /var/log/sync.err
     ```

-   Alternatively, you can use [systemd timers](https://www.freedesktop.org/software/systemd/man/systemd.timer.html) to periodically synchronize the directory.
+   Alternatively, you can use [systemd timers](https://www.freedesktop.org/software/systemd/man/systemd.timer.html) to periodically synchronize the directory on systemd-based distributions.
 Simply copy the `systemd/sync@.service` and `systemd/sync@.timer` files to the folder `/etc/systemd/system` and enable it for your user account:

     ```
     sudo systemctl daemon-reload
-    sudo systemctl enable sync@user
+    sudo systemctl enable sync@YOUR_USER.timer
-    sudo systemctl start sync@user
+    sudo systemctl start sync@YOUR_USER.timer
     ```

 6. In addition to scheduled replication, you can manually run `sync.sh` to synchronize the directory with the server.
 Copy the `sync.desktop` file to the folder `~/.local/share/applications/` to add an appropriate menu entry.
 You may need to edit the desktop entry so that is contains the appropriate path to `sync.sh`:

     ```
+    ...
     Exec=/usr/local/bin/sync.sh
+    ...
     ```

 7. You can also enable automatic synchronization using `autosync.sh`.